 Tekla Discussion Forum is a service where Tekla users can ask questions and discuss issues related to Tekla Structures.

-Tekla Discussion forumsite where the user can chat with and ask questions from Tekla Structures specialists
+Tekla Discussion forumsite where the users can have discussions and ask questions

 Tekla Discussion Forum has a wish list for sending ideas and wishes.